apache/activemq-website/src/components/classic/documentation/how-fast-is-activemq-classic.md

 Performance guides
 ------------------

 If you're not convinced by performance reports then please do try running performance tests yourself.
-You might wanna check out our overview of [Performance](performance) or try using out the [ActiveMQ Classic Performance Module Users Manual](activemq-classic-performance-module-users-manual)
+You might wanna check out our overview of [Performance](performance) or try using out the [ActiveMQ Performance Module Users Manual](activemq-classic-performance-module-users-manual)

 [Commercial providers](support#commercial-support) may also be able to help diagnose performance issues, suggest changes, etc...